najmulhussainnj/Processor-/README.md

 # SHAKTI C-CLASS #

-This is the c-class core of the SHAKTI Processor systems.
+This is the C-class core of the SHAKTI Processor family.
 This repo contains all the relevant hardware and software related to the c-class core.
-The core and the peripherals are developed using If you wish to contribute or make some fixes please make a pull-request.
-You can reach out to team by mailing us at: shakti.iitm@gmail.com
+The core and the peripherals are developed using Bluespec.
+If you wish to contribute or help fix issues, please make a pull-request.
+You can reach  us at: shakti.iitm@gmail.com

 ### Current FEATURES of C-CLASS ###